adriano282/spring-cloud-contract-sample/README.md

 # Other info

-Although the course reference used Java, these projects were written using Kotlin programming language.
+Although in the reference course were used Java, these projects were written using Kotlin programming language.

 The Spring lib that enables the use of contracts is Spring Cloud Contract: https://cloud.spring.io/spring-cloud-contract/